 - Nominees must be citizens or nationals of the nominating country, or permanent residents holding a valid passport issued by the nominating country.

-- Nominees should have a sufficient level of English proficiency to enable them to realistically accomplish full-time graduate level study in the U.S.
+- Nominees should have a sufficient level of English proficiency to enable them to engage in full-time graduate level study in the U.S.

-- Nominees must meet the minimum score on required standardized tests.
+- Nominees must meet the minimum scores on required standardized tests.

 - Nominees should have a high motivation and a serious commitment to completing the program as scheduled and to returning home.

-- Preference will be given to nominees with no extensive or recent U.S. experience.
+- Nominees with no extensive or recent U.S. experience will be given preference.

-- Local employees of U.S. missions abroad employed by the State Department are ineligible for grants during the period of their employment and for two years following the termination of employment.
+- Local employees staff (LES) abroad employed by the State Department/United States Agency for International Development (USAID)are ineligible for grants during the period of their employment and for one year following the termination of employment.